HIS4230 – Introduction to International History: readings and perspectives

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-Graded work will consist of a “mappe” or portfolio, consisting of a) an individual essay of approximately 10 pages, with a theme chosen by the student under supervision, and b) two minor seminar presentations, to be further published in Canvas.
+Graded work will consist of a “mappe” or portfolio, consisting of a) an individual essay of approximately 8-10 pages (18,000-22,000 characters), with a theme chosen by the student under supervision, and b) two minor seminar presentations, to be further published in Canvas.
 Information of required readings and other preparations will be given in class.

 Students may submit written materials in English or Norwegian, but should also be prepared to read English publications and to speak English in the seminars.